 8. RTM Clearing and Settlements

 a.
-SCED dispatch determines Base Points for Generation Resources.
+SCED dispatch determines Base Points for Generation Resources/CLRs.

 b.
-SCED pricing determines LMPs for all Generation Resource Nodes, CCP Logical Resource Nodes, CCU Resource Nodes, PUN Resource Nodes and all EPS Meter locations.
+SCED pricing determines LMPs for all Generation/CLR Resource Nodes, CCP Logical Resource Nodes, CCU Resource Nodes, PUN Resource Nodes and all EPS Meter locations.

 c.
 RTM determines 15-minute SPPs for each Settlement Point and each EPS Meter location.
 These prices are the Base Point weighted and time weighted average of the Real-Time LMPs.

 d.
-RTM Settlements uses 15-minute RTM SPPs (prices at Settlement Points) and Settlement Prices (prices at EPS Meter locations).
+RTM Settlement uses 15-minute RTM SPPs (prices at Settlement Points) and Settlement prices (prices at EPS Meter locations).

 e.
 RTM Energy Settlement for the measured output from the Generation Resources uses the prices at the EPS Meter locations as specified in Protocol Section 6.6.3, Real-Time Energy Charges and Payments.

+f.
+RTM Energy Settlement for the measured consumption from the CLRs uses the prices at the EPS Meter locations as specified in Protocol Section 6.6.3, Real-Time Energy Charges and Payments.

 9. Summary of Allowed Activities